-Talk to the Student Research Program Coordinator, Lisa Schwartz -- she can help you become aware of research possibilities that you have not considered.
+Talk to the Manager of Student Opportunities, Lisa Schwartz -- she can help you become aware of research possibilities that you have not considered.

 - Classes can lead you to your interests.
 Professors with whom you have taken a class are a great starting point when looking for a research advisor or topic.

 - Go to the Student Research Symposium (Friday, September 27, 2019) and review previous years' programs.